This is a guide for developers who would like to contribute to this project.

 Tests are written using py.test testing framework.
 Install py.test by using pip install pytest in the virtualenv.
 Then execute the tests by calling py.test from the root of the project folder.

-A test runner called tox is used to run the tests in Python 2.6, Python 2.7 and Python 3.3.
+A test runner called tox is used to run the tests in multiple Python environments.
 You can do pip install tox and call tox from the project root to run the tests in all 3 python versions.

 If you'd like to run just one of the test files (say test_sqlcompletion.py) then cd into the tests folder and execute py.test test_sqlcompletion.py to run just the tests from that file or tox test_sqlcompletion.py to run the tests in that file in all three Python versions.